 Why is that a bad thing?
 Well, let’s think for a moment about a packet of pork sausages that only contain 50% pork.
 Did you shudder?
 I did too.
-The same kind of applies to tequila (minus the pig eyeballs).
+The same applies to tequila (minus the pig eyeballs).
 The non-agave ingredients are usually lower quality, less natural, affect the taste of the drink and can often contribute to those tequila hangovers that are so hard to handle (because the blend includes sugar as an additive).

-In short, if you make only one change in your tequila drinking habits, then make it this: only ever drink tequila that is made from 100% agave.
+In short, if you make only make one change in your tequila drinking habits, then make it this: only ever drink tequila that is made from 100% agave.

 Pro Tequila Tip: some brands may state they are made “with blue agave” but unless they say 100%, you are still getting a blend.

 Drink the oldest tequila you can find (and afford)